Monte Verità: Establishment of the vegetable cooperative and nature healing sanctuary sun sanatorium

+Nature healing sanctuary sun sanatorium

-In order to finance the settlement project and at the same time make it known to a larger public, Oedenkoven and his partner Hofmann founded the Nature Healing Sanctuary Sun Sanatorium (Naturheilstätte Sonnen-Kuranstalt), which was followed shortly afterwards by the Monte Verità Sanatorium (Sanatorium Monte Verità).
+In order to finance the settlement project and at the same time make it known to a larger public, Oedenkoven and his partner Hofmann established the "Nature Healing Sanctuary Sun Sanatorium" (in German: Naturheilstätte Sonnen-Kuranstalt), which was shortly afterwards renamed "Sanatorium Monte Verità".
 One of the early guests of this institution was the barefoot itinerant preacher Gustaf Nagel, who took a short break on Monte Verità in November 1902 on his missionary journey from Arendsee to Jerusalem.

 Anarchist physician Raphael Friedeberg moved to Ascona in 1904, attracting many other anarchists to the area.
 Artists and other famous people attracted to this hill included Hermann Hesse, Carl Jung, Erich Maria Remarque, Hugo Ball, Else Lasker-Schüler, Stefan George, Isadora Duncan, Carl Eugen Keel, Paul Klee, Carlo Mense, Arnold Ehret, Rudolf Steiner, Mary Wigman (at that time still Wiegmann), Max Picard, Ernst Toller, Henry van de Velde, Fanny zu Reventlow, Rudolf von Laban, Frieda and Else von Richthofen, Otto Gross, Erich Mühsam, Walter Segal, Max Weber, Gustav Stresemann, and Gustav Nagel.